ozkantuba/CreativeProgrammingI/Assignments/Week08_Language.md

 * Install `pip` and the `python-twitter` library – see the `Installing Python Libraries` section below for instructions

 **EXAMPLE TEMPLATES:**
-A template defines the structure of your bot's tweets.
+A template defines the structure of your bot's messages.
 It's basically like a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs), where you insert random words into the overall pattern, generating cohesive (sometimes), funny, weird text.
 A few examples:

 * A `<noun>` in the hand is worth `<number>` in the `<noun>` (as in *A bird in the hand is worth two in the bush*)
 * The `<noun>` `<adjective>` `<animal>` jumps over the `<adjective>` `<animal>` (as in *The quick brown fox jumps over the lazy dog*)